 The creative team at illuminart were thrilled to be invited to create a free City Lights feature for the inaugural Illuminate Adelaide festival.
-And while for many people the brightly coloured projections will be a completely satisfying, enjoyable riot of colour, projection mapped artwork and quirky graphics, the team at illuminart have once again delved deeply to deliver a fully fleshed project for South Australia, for those who want to delve deeper.
+And while for many people the brightly coloured projections were a completely satisfying, enjoyable riot of colour, projection mapped artwork and quirky graphics, the team at illuminart once again delved deeply to deliver a fully fleshed project for South Australia, for those who want to delve deeper.

 Streaming Audio Story (opens in new window): https://soundcloud.com/illuminart_au/east-end-echoes-story-in-sound

 Captioned Audio + Video Story (opens in new window): https://vimeo.com/574788131

 Map of the sites: East End Eachoes Map A4